enjoyneering/HCSR04/README.md

 Features:
 - Read distance from 4cm to 250mm
-- Compensates speed of sound according to the ambient temperature
+- Compensate speed of sound according to the ambient temperature
 - Pass distance thought median filter
-- Sets maximum distance to speed up measurement
+- Set maximum distance to speed up measurement